HughKeenan/word-burglar/README.md

 A bug arose with a list of strings, attempting to index it created an error saying the index was out of range.
 Re-examination of the code revealed that the list entries had all been set between a single set of quotation marks, meaning the list only had one entry, and nothing beyond that could be accessed

+The lockpicker function when first written displayed the prompt to move the lockpick twice for the second and third prompts.

 The function to generate the safe combination initially would not work,

 Fixes: